 But in the midst of all this came the arrival of my least favorite drug of all time -- cocaine.
-And if the hippy love-in zipless f-ck era was winding down, well, there was always the other extreme: disco.
-With its dance-friendly music and glittery fashion, disco was crossing boundaries the Christian-pagan neo-decadent arias of Broadway and the best-seller list never could, for children of all ages could revel in disco.
-Even if there parents wouldn't let them see it because of its R-rating, kids like me were dancing at birthday parties nonstop to the Saturday Night Fever soundtrack.
-And whatever 'free love' had represented before was being subsumed in blue collar triumphs (ROCKY in 1977) and nostalgia for the earlier decades, before the counterculture's paisley rise, i.e. the 40s.
+And if the hippy love-in zipless f-ck era was winding down, well, there was always the other extreme: disco and tawdriness.
+With its dance-friendly music and glittery fashion, disco was crossing boundaries the Christian-pagan neo-decadent arias of Broadway and the best-seller list never could, for children of all ages could revel in disco, the homosexual and coke aspects were sublimated deep by the time it all got to TV, and we kids loved the costumes and tinsel.
+Even if parents wouldn't let us see it because of its R-rating, kids like me were dancing at birthday parties nonstop to the Saturday Night Fever soundtrack.
+And whatever 'free love' had represented before was being swallowed up into blue collar triumphs (ROCKY in 1977) and nostalgia for the earlier decades, before the counterculture's paisley rise, i.e. the 50s-40s MGM era.

 But then disco and the disco musical died, a heart attack right on the dance floor which had already been converted into a roller rink...
 And how did it do that, you ask?
 XANADU (1980)!